-Yacht Charter and Boat Rentals in Southampton
+Yacht Charter in Southampton

 One of the major yachting centers of the South Coast, Southampton is a large harbor city with an important yacht racing pedigree.
 Home of the famous Whitbread round the world yacht race and now the Clipper round the world yacht race, though around nine miles from the Solent it is still seen as one of the centers of UK sailing.

 With the bars and restaurants of Ocean Village close to the two main sailing marinas, as well as excellent train and road links to London and its airports, a Solent yacht charter out of Southampton could well be a good choice.

 On a motor yacht charter or a sailing yacht charter you won't be disappointed with the great hotels, nightlife and shopping around what is still one of the UK's most important deep water ports.
 The start of RMS Titanic's fateful voyage (her quay now where Ocean Village is), Southampton is still home to major cruise liners such as the fleets of Cunard and P&O. Just beware that these vessels take priority over sail thanks to the channel being relatively small for them.